kermitt2/pdfalto/Readme.md

 New in version 0.3 (apart various bug fixes):

-- line number detection: line numbers (typically added for review in manuscripts/preprints) are specifically identified and not anymore mixed with content, they will be grouped in a separate block or, optionally, not outputted in the ALTO file (`noLineNumbers` option)
+- line number detection: line numbers (typically added for review in manuscripts/preprints) are specifically identified and not anymore mixed with the rest of text content, they will be grouped in a separate block or, optionally, not outputted in the ALTO file (`noLineNumbers` option)

 - removal of `-blocks` option, the block information are always returned for ensuring ALTO validation (`<TextBlock>` element)